 Firstly, customers pay fees.
 Depending on the blockchain, you can end up paying from $0.01 (Dash) to up to $30 (Bitcoin) in commission which can push away regular people.
 That’s why cryptocurrencies that will offer the cheapest or free transactions will be eventually used by the masses.

 Next, limited functionality.
 There are tens of different cryptocurrency wallets already, but most of them offer basic primitive functions of sending coins from one wallet to another.
 That’s simply not enough.

 If cryptocurrencies want to compete with online banking, Visa/Mastercard, Paypal or Venmo, they have to deliver at least the same features that people are accustomed to regular payments, various types of accounts, simple recovery, built-in bill payments, mobile top-up, encrypted messaging, and even marketplace.
 Some of the networks have/will have one or two items from this list but there’s no unified open platform yet.

 It’s very hard to find places that accept cryptocurrency

-Currently most of cryptocurrencies can handle 10–100 transactions per second.
-This limitation stops blockchain networks from being used by solid companies and real world business use cases.
-Obviously that’s a temporary thing that is close to being solved by various solutions, like Lightning network, Waves-NG, Graphene, etc.
+Currently, most of the cryptocurrencies can handle 10–100 transactions per second.
+This limitation stops blockchain networks from being used by solid companies and real-world business use cases.
+Obviously, that’s a temporary thing that is close to being solved by various solutions, like Lightning network, Waves-NG, Graphene, etc.